Asthma Canada's National Survey: A Snapshot of Asthma in Canada [2024]

 A Snapshot of Asthma in Canada: 2019 Annual Asthma Survey Report

-A Snapshot of Asthma in Canada, revealed the far-reaching impacts of asthma on the health and everyday lives of Canadians.
+Our inaugural annual survey report, A Snapshot of Asthma in Canada, revealed the far-reaching impacts of asthma on the health and everyday lives of Canadians.
 The report shows that lack of access to medications and proper management are critical issues in the community.
 Associated conditions like mental health issues are impacting the overall management of asthma.
 Three high-risk groups were identified: people with low income, those with Severe Asthma, and young adults between 18 and 34 living with asthma, who are disproportionately impacted by the disease.

 Severe Asthma: The Canadian Patient Journey